delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 custom_excerpt: Create a dockerised Rails app with webpack-dev-server
 ---

 #### This article will create a starter Rails application (running Ruby 2.6.5), dockerise it, and teach you how to run the `webpack-dev-server` (key for developing with JS frameworks such as React or Vue) in Docker.
-You are welcome to skip the start application if needed and jump straight to [Dockerising Webpacker](#dockerising-webpacker)
+If you have a pre-existing & already Dockerised app then skip to [Dockerising Webpacker](#dockerising-webpacker)

 #### For the sake of brevity I'm not going to cover installing Docker or Rails.
 If you are looking for guides to cover these, I can recommend the [Docker](https://docs.docker.com/get-docker/) and [Rails](https://guides.rubyonrails.org/v5.0/getting_started.html) official documentation